Marticat/Compgrafmidka/README.md

 - **VAO** — maintains attribute bindings (position = slot 0, normal = slot 1).

 ### Model Loading
-External 3D models (like `biped.obj`) are imported using **Assimp**, ensuring compatibility with standard asset workflows used in game development.
+External 3D models (like `.obj`) are imported using **Assimp**, ensuring compatibility with standard asset workflows used in game development.

 ---